kawamurashingo/JQ-Lite/README.md

 ## Perl Integration

-jq-lite can be used directly from Perl code:
+jq-lite can also be used directly from Perl code:

 ```perl
 use JQ::Lite;